ipfs/specs/MERKLE_DAG.md

 ## Merkledag Notation

-To facilitate the definition of other data structures and protocols, we define a notation to express merkledag datastructures.
+To facilitate the definition of other data structures and protocols, we define a notation to express merkledag data structures.
 This defines their logical representation, and also a format specification (when using the ipfs merkledag format).

 #### ~~ WIP / TODO ~~